eakan-codes/caloohpay-web/QUICK_START.md

 Your application will be running at <http://localhost:3000>

-🎉 **Success!** You should see the CalOohPay login page.
-Click "Sign in with PagerDuty" to authenticate.
+🎉 **Success!** You should see the CalOohPay login page with two authentication options:

+- **API Token tab**: Paste your PagerDuty User API Token
+- **OAuth Login tab**: Click "Sign in with PagerDuty" (requires OAuth setup from Step 2, Option B)

 ## Common Commands